 My name is Carrie, and I really like words.
 When I was little, I filled pages and pages of journals with them.
 Nowadays, you’ll find me here.

 I’m married to my high school sweetheart, Jacob, and we live in the land of tumbleweeds and oil wells with our house of girls.
 (Bless him.)
-I work part-time at my church and believe I have the coolest gig ever.
-(I get to come up with ways to engage our church in praying and caring for vulnerable children in our community and around the world.)
+I work at my church and still get to go to the girls’ Valentine’s parties at school.
+It’s a good balance.

 Jacob and I have two young daughters, Cora and Alea.
-Cora is wise-beyond-her-7-years.
-She’s sometimes serious, frequently sassy, and always tender-hearted.
-She is just starting to perfect the eye roll.
+Cora is wise-beyond-her-9-years.
+She’s sometimes serious and always tender-hearted with a deep penchant for organizing.
 Alea is our free-spirited 5 year old who twirls and whirls and joyfully sings her way through life.
 She is spunky, the very definition of an extrovert, and incredibly affectionate.
-Right now, she still really wants to marry me.
 Both of our girls were born in China, but only one is adopted.

 Then there is our bonus-blessing, Du.
-She’s in PA school right now and living with our family for a few years.
-We met her when she was newly-arrived teenage refugee from Myanmar, and we claimed her as soon as we could.
+She’s in PA school right now and lives with us part of the time.
+We met her when she was a newly-arrived teenage refugee from Myanmar, and we claimed her as soon as we could.
 (I mean she has an out-of-state family of her own, but we are grateful she’s one of us too.)

-Rounding out our house of girls is our pup LeLe who has just about the same level of emotional needs as the rest of us.
-She wakes us up in the middle of the night to get some attention.
-So does Alea.
+Rounding out our house of girls is our pup LeLe who wakes us up in the middle of the night to get some attention.
 LeLe lived on the streets of a Chinese village until she joined our family, and I imagine she’s the only dog in the world who was born in Qingyundian as a stray and now lives in the USA, where she begrudgingly shares a couch with a family who will wake up in the night just to pet her.
 Her name means ‘Happy Happy’ in Chinese, which also happen to be the top two words that describe her personality.

 Needless to say, between my daughter and my Du and my pup, I really love immigrants.